AaveChain/FestivalTicketNFT/README.md

 Click on the "buyTicket" function.
 Now, let's explain what values to enter:

-In the "from" field: Enter your Ethereum address.
+In the "from" field: Enter our Ethereum address.
 This is the address that will be used to buy the ticket.
-For example, you can use 0xYourAddress.
+For example, you can use 0xourAddress.
 Example:

-In "from": 0xYourAddress (Replace YourAddress with your actual Ethereum address) Click the "transact" button to execute the transaction.
+In "from": 0xourAddress (Replace ourAddress with our actual Ethereum address) Click the "transact" button to execute the transaction.